OSC/centos7-launcher/README.md

 # centos7-launcher
-A thin Singularity image used as an alternative to Proot to wrap applications in an arbitrary file system.
+A Singularity image used wrap applications RStudio `rserver` instances in an arbitrary file system for use with [OnDemand](http://openondemand.org/).
+Tested as compatible with Singularity 2.x and 3.x.

+## Usage:

+### Singularity 2.x

+TODO...

+### Singularity 3.x

+TODO...